galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 > 1. {% tool [Compound conversion](toolshed.g2.bx.psu.edu/repos/bgruening/openbabel_compound_convert/openbabel_compound_convert/3.1.1+galaxy0) %} with the following parameters:
 >    - {% icon param-files %} *"Molecular input file"*: click on {% icon param-files %} *Multiple datasets* icon and choose both `Benzenesulfonyl chloride` and `Ethylamine`
 >    - *"Output format"* - you have many options to choose from!
 Not only the formats but also the associated parameters.
 Just scroll the list and pick the one that is relevant to your downstream analysis.
 Here we use `MDL MOL format (sdf, mol)`
 > 2. Rename {% icon galaxy-pencil %} the corresponding files `Benzenesulfonyl chloride SDF` and `Ethylamine SDF`.
-Make sure to check either the starting dataset numbers or the atoms in the file in order not to confuse the two files!
+Before renaming the files, make sure to check either the starting dataset numbers or the atoms in the file in order not to confuse the two files!
 >
 {: .hands_on}